openshift/enhancements/enhancements/machine-api/remediation-history.md

 	// the type of remediation, can be either "machineDeletion" for the built in remediation strategy, or "external".
 	// In future it could be set to the name of the external remediation template.
-	// In case a node recovers after the remedaiation condition was detected but before the remediation started
+	// In case a node recovers after the remediation condition was detected but before the remediation started
-	// (according to the timeout declared on the MHC) the type will be set to `aborted`.
+	// (according to the timeout declared on the MHC) the type will be set to "aborted".
 	// +kubebuilder:validation:Type=string
 	Type string `json:"remediationType,omitempty"`
 }